saulpierotti/markdown_notebook/archive/bioinformatics_unibo/ECB/comp_bio.md

     * Always look at the graph before drawing conclusions, because it can be different fro what you think
 * CORRELATION DOES NOT IMPLY CAUSATION
 * The Spearman's correlation coefficient measure monotonic dependency
-    * It is the Pearson's coefficient of the rank of the variables
+    * It is the Pearson's coefficient of the rank of the variables, it is its non-paramtric alternative
     * If we make a ranking of values from the lowest to the highest, the rank of a value is its position in the ranking
     * We have to test the significance also of this coefficient, that depends on the amount of data
 * The Matthews correlation coefficient (MCC) is used for categorical variables